Spread the love

 Birding Locations in Kyoto

-Kyoto is a four-season zone, so you’ll encounter bird species change throughout the year.
+Kyoto is a four-season zone, so you’ll encounter bird species that change throughout the year.
 I’ve visited during three of the four seasons, though I haven’t explored during winter yet.
-As a casual birder, I focus on a more relaxed approach rather than technical or scientific details.
-This guide is intended for casual birdwatching, not intense, expert-level birding, which may require a local guide.
-The spots I’ve listed are beginner-friendly and easily accessible by bus or train.
+As a casual birder, I take a more relaxed approach rather than focusing on technical or scientific details.
+This guide is intended for casual birdwatching, not intense, expert-level birding, which may require the services of a local guide.
+The spots I’ve listed are beginner-friendly and easily accessible by public transportation, such as bus or train.

 Birding at Kamo River